Table of Contents

-Since its inception in 2009, Bitcoin has disrupted money and commerce by introducing a decentralized payment method and store of value.
+Since its inception in 2009, Bitcoin has disrupted money and commerce by introducing a decentralized payment method.
 Launched in the aftermath of the 2008 financial crisis, Bitcoin laid the foundation for cryptocurrency in an alternative financial system that eliminates the dependence on centralized intermediaries and authorities.

 Unlike fiat currencies, which involve centralized ledgers, Bitcoin's issuance and storage happen algorithmically over a community-governed, distributed ledger network, more commonly known as a blockchain.
 This makes the question of network security more challenging than in traditional finance: in the absence of a central authority, the network needs a way to verify legitimate transactions and eliminate fraudulent ones.